 The Fellowship targets clergy, religious, and members of the laity for the purpose of studying at the Angelicum to obtain a Licence Degree or a Certificate in Interreligious Studies.
 In order to maintain funding, Russell Berrie Fellows must complete a curriculum, approved annually by the dean, drawn from courses that have a specific interreligious focus or that have an interreligious component.
 Russell Berrie Fellows are also expected to maintain a cumulative 9.0 or better average in their studies at the Angelicum in order to continue to receive support from the program.

 Find more information about the certificate.

 Find more information about the Licence degree.

 Applicants of all faiths and backgrounds from around the world- including students currently enrolled at the Angelicum- who have a demonstrated interest in Interreligious Studies are encouraged to apply.

-The Fellowship Award will provide one year of financial support for Russell Berrie Fellows to pursue a Certificate in Interreligious Studies at the Angelicum.
+The Fellowship Award will provide one year of financial support for Russell Berrie Fellows to pursue a Licence Degree or a Certificate in Interreligious Studies at the Angelicum.
 It is intended to cover tuition, a modest living stipend, examination fees, a modest book allowance, and travel to and from the recipient's home country once a year.

 For more information regarding the Russell Berrie Fellowship Program, please contact the IIE European Office.